SHOP TALK

 Stop wasting time at trade shows!

-As many of our clients are manufacturers with supply chain partners, trade shows are the golden opportunity to talk to end-customers and a chance to get into their heads.
+As many of our clients are manufacturers with supply chain partners, trade shows are the golden opportunity to directly connect with end-customers, a rarity that’s not to be missed.

-And it’s here where I’m dragged back to earth as I see poorly turned-out stands and pre-occupied exhibitors that feed the argument that trade shows are no longer effective and have had their day.
+And it’s here where I’m dragged back to earth as I see lacklustre stands and exhibitors who seem preoccupied, fuelling the argument that trade shows might have lost their edge and have had their day!

 1. War & Peace